 What is the timeline?

-This community will launch mid-2017.
+This community will launch in January 2018.
 Learning and networking will begin immediately through webinars, calls, and resources.

 Who should participate?